reubendb/MFC/README.md

 # Running

-The MFC can be run by changing into a case directory and executing the appropriate Python input file.
+MFC can be run by changing into a case directory and executing the appropriate Python input file.
 Example Python input files can be found in the `example_cases` directories, and they are called `input.py`.
 Their contents, and a guide to filling them out, are documented in the user manual.
 A commented, tutorial script can also be found in [example_cases/3d_sphbubcollapse/](example_cases/3D_sphbubcollapse/) MFC can be executed as

 ```console